 Note

 Since product_id is not included in Updating Fields, it is absent from the generated Insert query.
-It is assumed that this column is filled automatically by the trigger (with a generator) or it is the IDENTITY column (starting from Firebird 3.0).
+It is assumed that this column is filled automatically by the trigger (with a generator) or it is an IDENTITY column (starting from Firebird 3.0).
 When a value is fetched from the generator for this column from the server, it is recommended to manually add the PRODUCT_ID column to the RETURNING clause of the INSERT statement.

 The Options tab contains some properties that can affect the process of query generation.
 These properties are not related to the TFDUpdateSQL component itself.
 Instead, they are references to the UpdateOptions properties of the dataset that has the current TFDUpdateSQL specified for it in the UpdateObject property.
 It is implemented like this only for convenience.